redmix-run/redmix/docs/versioned_docs/version-8.2/authentication.md

 :::tip how to tell if an integration is official

-To tell if an integration is official, look for the `@redwoodjs` scope.
+To tell if an integration is official, look for the `@redmix` scope.
-For example, Redwood's Auth0 integration comprises two npm packages: `@redwoodjs/auth-auth0-web` and `@redwoodjs/auth-auth0-api`.
+For example, Redwood's Auth0 integration comprises two npm packages: `@redmix/auth-auth0-web` and `@redmix/auth-auth0-api`.

 :::

-Other than bearing the `@redwoodjs` scope, the reason these providers are official is that we're committed to keeping them up to date.
+Other than bearing the `@redmix` scope, the reason these providers are official is that we're committed to keeping them up to date.
 You can set up any of them via the corresponding auth setup command:

 ```